 You bet!
 Many of us have work profiles that involve a whole lot of sitting.

-When the Covid / Omicron pandemic subsides: If there are sports facilities nearby, you'll find me on a squash / badminton court or the football field.
+I face this challenge myself.
+But those who know me know that I keep finding ways to fight it.
+If there are sports facilities nearby, you'll find me on a squash / badminton court or the football field at least a couple of times in the week.
+If not, I'll go for a jog or a long walk.
 I often walk / cycle to work and back (helps me keep the calories burning and saves fossil fuel alongside).
 I ditch the elevator for the stairs more often than students (Ha!).

 Most importantly, I do not bullshit myself.